 Process Designer basics

-This article covers everything you need to know about the elements you can see and utilize in a process canvas.
+This article covers everything you need to know about the process designer or so-called canvas.

 As a first step, let's clarify some terms:

 - Process (Flow) ➜ A visual workflow diagram of all the actions and relations involved.

 - Action ➜ Process flows are made up of actions connected by relations.
 Each action either pulls data into PROCESIO, pushes data out of PROCESIO, or transforms the data within PROCESIO.

 - Relation (Connection) ➜ Arrow between two actions; these arrows not only connect the actions but also tell you the direction of the flow of data.